jiseonmin/TPC_evolution_SLiM/slim/README.md

 The script will generate `data` folder outside `slim` and start recording custom data every generation in `out.txt`.
 At the end of the simulation, a tree-sequence `out.trees` will be saved also in `data`.
+In addition, `out.csv` contains list of B and CTmin of 100 randomly sampled individuals in the last 100 generations of the simulation.

 ## Running master SLiM script in command line
 If you want to use default parameters as in the SLiM script, run: